mui/material-ui/docs/pages/blog/mui-x-sep-2024-price-update.md

 ### New Pro components

 We will soon release the first Pro features of the [Charts](/x/react-charts/) and [Tree View](/x/react-tree-view/).
-This feature will be available to all Premium customers.
+These features will be available to all Premium customers without any further action needed.

 ### Ending the early bird discount